Rituxan is a drug used to treat patients with rheumatoid arthritis (RA) who haven’t responded to other types of drugs.

 Research is ongoing to probe how rituximab and B cells work in RA.

-Your doctor will check out your general health before giving the treatment and monitor you during the infusion.
+Your doctor will check your general health before giving the treatment and monitor you during the infusion.

 Half an hour before the Rituxan infusion starts, you’ll be given an infusion of 100 mg of methylprednisolone or a similar steroid and possibly also an antihistamine and acetaminophen (Tylenol).
 This is recommended to help reduce any possible reaction to the infusion.